-Residential - Settlement Development Intensity: Medium Density higher concentration of residential development within a walkable distance to institutional uses and commercial establishments.
+within the Village of Onekama.
+This form of residential development is characterized by a traditional "grid-street" network with small lot residential neighborhoods, in close proximity to churches, the Onekama Consolidated Schools, Village and Township offices, and public parks.
+It is referred to as "settlement" because it provides a higher concentration of residential development within a walkable distance to institutional uses and commercial establishments.
 New in-fill residential development should be encouraged within the Village of Onekama and, if needed, expansion should occur immediately north and adjacent to the Village.
 New development should complement the character and scale of existing residential properties.
 Properties along the north side of M-22 should be considered candidates for attached residential and when in proximity to the business district first-floor commercial with upper story residential.